ivansanguezax/ivansanguezaxPortfolio/README.md

   </a>
 </p>

-## Ivan Sangueza
 <p align="center">
-Software Engineer, stands out for his ability to tackle complex projects with technical skill and his passion for creating intuitive products.
+Ivan Sangueza, a Software Engineer, stands out for his ability to tackle complex projects with technical skill and his passion for creating intuitive products.
 He has held prominent roles as CTO and founder.
 He is a passionate entrepreneur and also works as a UX Designer.
 Additionally, he is a Notion Ambassador and a community enthusiast in Bolivia, always willing to share his knowledge and experience.
 </p>

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---
 ###🛠️ Built With